openvcloud/0-templates/templates/account/README.md

 ## Actions

 - `install`: creates an account or gets an existent account.
-- `uninstall`: delete an account and trigger uninstall on all VDCs (Virtual Data Centers) linked to this account.
+- `uninstall`: delete an account if empty.
+Attempt to delete an account with VDCs on it, will produce an error.
 - `user_authorize`: adds a user to the account or updates access rights.
 In order to add a user, corresponding [`vdcuser`](#vdc-user) service should be installed.
 - `user_unauthorize`: deletes a user from the account.
 - `update`: updates the account attributes: